Kuchteq/MARBS/content/_index.md

 ## Installation

-On a fresh installation of Arch Linux or Artix Linux, run the following:
+On a fresh installation of Arch Linux or Artix Linux, create a [sudo privileged user, log in to it](/user_requirements) and run the following:

 ```fish
 curl -LO marbs.kuchta.dev/marbs.sh